onurceldir123/fn-dbscan/README.md

 While classic DBSCAN is powerful, it relies on a "crisp" boundary—a point is either a neighbor or it isn't.
 FN-DBSCAN improves upon this by introducing fuzzy set theory:

-* **Robustness to Density Variations:** It is more robust than DBSCAN when handling datasets with varying densities and shapes[cite: 19, 61].
+* **Robustness to Density Variations:** It is more robust than DBSCAN when handling datasets with varying densities and shapes.
-* **Soft Boundaries:** Instead of an all-or-nothing approach, it calculates a "fuzzy cardinality" (sum of membership degrees). [cite_start]This handles border points and noise more naturally [cite: 153-155].
+* **Soft Boundaries:** Instead of an all-or-nothing approach, it calculates a "fuzzy cardinality" (sum of membership degrees).
+This handles border points and noise more naturally.
-* **Scale Invariance:** The implementation includes the normalization technique proposed in the paper, making the `eps` parameter adaptable to the data scale [cite: 127-141].
+* **Scale Invariance:** The implementation includes the normalization technique proposed in the paper, making the `eps` parameter adaptable to the data scale.
 * **Best of Both Worlds:** Combines the speed of DBSCAN with the robustness of fuzzy clustering methods like NRFJP.

 ## Parameters